MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-learn-about.md

 You can use Microsoft 365 data loss prevention (DLP) to monitor the actions that are being taken on items you've determined to be sensitive and to help prevent the unintentional sharing of those items.
 For more information on DLP, see [Overview of data loss prevention](data-loss-prevention-policies.md).

 **Endpoint data loss prevention** (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items that are on Windows 10 devices.
-Once devices are onboarded into the Microsoft 365 compliance center, the information about what users are doing with sensitive items is made visible in [activity explorer](data-classification-activity-explorer.md) and you can enforce protective actions on those items via [DLP policies](create-test-tune-dlp-policy.md).
+Once devices are onboarded into device management, the information about what users are doing with sensitive items is made visible in [activity explorer](data-classification-activity-explorer.md) and you can enforce protective actions on those items via [DLP policies](create-test-tune-dlp-policy.md).

 ## Endpoint activities you can monitor and take action on